-My name is Alisha and I am currently on placement in the Tax department in EY Cork.
-My placement is six months long and is part of the third year of my Accounting degree in University College Cork.
-I joined EY in the beginning of January and have loved every minute of my time working with the firm since!
+Hi my name is Eimear Nyhan and I am currently on placement in the VAT department in KPMG Dublin.
+My placement is six months long and is part of the third year of my Bachelor of Commerce degree in University College Cork.
+I joined KPMG in the end of March and have been enjoying every moment here since.

 I guess from as early as studying Business for the Junior Certificate, I always had a natural flare for accounting, I use to get such a buzz from balancing those Balance Sheets.
 So naturally I took Accounting and Business as subjects for the Leaving Certificate.
 I further chose Bachelor of Commerce in University College Cork as I felt it gave me the most options and enable me to get a feel for all business modules before specialising.
 From here I have done quite a few internships mainly in Audit and although Audit is interesting in its own way, I knew I was more suited and interested in numerical and figure orientated work.

 I have always aimed to secure a placement with one of the Big 4 companies.
 After researching each of the Big 4, KPMG stood out to me immediately.
 KPMG is the largest Tax consulting firm in Ireland.
 Alongside this KPMG have the best exam success rates.
 Moreover in 2017 they were voted best graduate training and development programme.
 This alone gave me reassurance that KPMG is the best place to kick start my career.
 Having spent sixteen weeks in the firm I could not but say that not only were my initial preconceptions met but they were over accomplished.